 In North Carolina commercial litigation, mediation works best when it is timed intentionally and supported by preparation and purpose.

-For counsel, evaluating readiness and objectives before scheduling mediation can significantly improve the likelihood that the process adds real value to the case.
+For counsel, evaluating readiness and objectives before scheduling mediation can significantly improve the likelihood that the mediation process adds real value to the case.